vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Note:** To create agreements with support for variable amounts on charges, see [Recurring agreements with variable amount](#Recurring-agreements-with-variable-amount).

-The `merchantAgreementUrl` is a link to a "My page", where the customer can manage the agreement: Change, pause, cancel, etc.
+The `merchantAgreementUrl` is a link to the customer's account page on your website, where they can manage the agreement (e.g., change, pause, cancel the agreement).
-Vipps does not offer any form of agreement management, as this may be quite complex operations, like changing subscription types, temporary address change, etc.
+Vipps does not offer any form of agreement management, as this may include quite complex operations (e.g., changing subscription types, temporary address change).
 The URL is opened in the standard web browser.
 The integrator ***must*** implement such functionality for the customer to manage the agreement in their system.